Ngayep/alx-higher_level_programming/0x0B-python-input_output/README.md

-1-write_file.py - writes a string to a text file and returns the number of characters written 2-append_write.py - appends a string at the end of a file and returns the number of characters added 3-to_json_string.py - returns the JSON representation of an object
+1-write_file.py - writes a string to a text file and returns the number of characters written 2-append_write.py - appends a string at the end of a file and returns the number of characters added 3-to_json_string.py - returns the JSON representation of an object 4-from_json_string.py - returns an object represented by a JSON string